 Prior to the course commencing students will be provided with:

-- extensive pre-course reading materials that provide an ongoing valuable reference source
+- Pre-course reading materials that provide an ongoing valuable reference source.

 At the course students will receive: